stackrev/vue-nuxt-gh-static-landingpage/README.md

-# Nuxt 3 and Vuejs - the Canvas for Building your Event's App
+# Nuxt 3 and Vuejs - a Canvas for Building your Web Apps

  <!-- title: Nuxt 3 and Vuejs - the Canvas for Building your Event's App  -->
 ![Image: Nuxt3](banner.png "Nuxt3")